As a Throwback Thursday, I wanted to post an entry that I wrote for my friend's blog back in 2016. A reminder of light-giving things!

 At 29, things are better still.
-I am with someone completely awesome, I've created 3 roles and elevated my career, and I am living in Denver.
+I have so many amazing supports in my life, I've created 3 roles and elevated my career, and I am living in Denver.
 It's definitely not all roses; I often ride an emotional roller coaster and am scared for some big changes that I want to make, but I know that my 35-year-old self would say: "I love you, and it will only get better".

 Thanks for reading, friends.